kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 If there is an allocation for a node, the allocation, and the claim are recorded in cyclestate.

-#### Score
+#### PostFilter
-If two nodes can fit the pod, one node has installed device plugin, the other has installed DRA, score the DRA node higher.
-This is not going to be considered in ALPHA.
+If the special resource claim is not available, i.e., the claim cannot be bound to the node, then scheduler would deallocate it, and delete it during PostFilter phase.

 #### Reserve
 Reserve the in-memory `ResourceClaim` and its allocation results in the assume